TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Records/Index.rst

 ^^^^^^^

 This object is meant for displaying lists of records from a variety of tables.
-Contrary to the CONTENT object, it does not allow for very fine selections of records (it has no "select" property)
+Contrary to the :ref:`CONTENT <cobj-content>` object, it does not allow very fine selections of records (as it has no "select" property).

 The register-key SYS\_LASTCHANGED is updated with the tstamp-field of the records selected which has a higher value than the current.